 Cherry Valley Healthcare is in Banning, California.
 This city has 31,638 people.
-This nursing home proved to be an A rated facility, which is one of the most impressive grades that we offer.
-We simply can not say enough good things about this facility.
-Headlining this place's remarkable profile is its nursing score, which we will address in the next section.
+This nursing home received an A- overall, which is one of our more impressive grades.
+We simply can't say enough favorable things about this facility.
+This facility's impressive report card was highlighted by its short-term care score, which you can find in the next section.

 Cherry Valley Healthcare